rodemann/gp-imprecision-in-bo/README.md

 ### Introduction, TOC
-This repository contains Prior-RObust Bayesian Optimization (PROBO) as introduced in our paper "Accounting for Gaussian Process Imprecision in Bayesian Optimization" (Rodemann, Augustin).
+This repository contains Prior-RObust Bayesian Optimization (PROBO) as introduced in our paper "Accounting for Gaussian Process Imprecision in Bayesian Optimization" (Julian Rodemann, Thomas Augustin).
 More precisely,

 * [PROBO](PROBO) contains implementation of PROBO
 * [imp-BO_benchmarking](imp-BO_benchmarking) provides files for experiments (section 4), in order to reproduce results, see setup below